 (2 ECTS, 2 days with case study work in-between, 60 hours of work.)

-Lecturers and case study supervisors: Luisa Last*, Eva Lieberherr (ETH), Thomas Bernauer (ETH), Holger Gerdes (Ecologic Institute, Berlin), Jerylee Wilkes-Allemann (Berne University of Applied Sciences, School of Agricultural, Forest and Food Sciences HAFL)
+Lecturers and case study supervisors: Eva Lieberherr (ETH), Thomas Bernauer (ETH), Holger Gerdes (Ecologic Institute, Berlin), Jerylee Wilkes-Allemann (Berne University of Applied Sciences, School of Agricultural, Forest and Food Sciences HAFL), and Luisa Last (ETH)

 The aim of this course is to develop skills and actions to improve the effectiveness of science in informing policymakers and in engaging with the policymaking process.
 The lectures will introduce the concepts of environmental governance and evidence-based policymaking, as well as the policy cycle as an underlying conceptual normative framework.
 Participants will reflect on their role as scientists with a special focus on the idea of honest broker.
 In the case studies, ;Palatino Lparticipants will work with concrete examples of policymaking and learn how scientific results are translated to become policy-relevant.